kossiitkgp/KWoC-Backend/README.md

 For generating the Swagger specification, [swag](https://github.com/swaggo/swag) is used, and [redocly](https://redocly.com/docs/cli/) is used to create the visually appealing webpage that is hosted on GitHub Pages.

-To customize the rendering of the documentation, you can edit the `docs/redocly.yaml` file in the docs branch.
+To customize the rendering of the documentation, you can edit the `docs/redocly.yaml`.

-Please avoid directly editing the `docs/swagger.yaml` or `docs/index.html` files.
+*Please avoid directly pushing to the `docs` branch.*

 To write annotations for the endpoints, you can refer to [swag](https://github.com/swaggo/swag#readme)

-Note: For the endpoints which require login with JWT Please include Security annotations like this
+*Note:* For the endpoints which require login with JWT Please include Security annotations like this
 ```go
 // @Security JWT
 ```